Family Ski Gear Checklist

 Packing Tips for Your Ski or Snowboard Trip

 When it comes to ski trips, the biggest mistake families make is that they pack the day (or night) before leaving.
-This is not the right thing to do, as you are more likely to forget the things you’d desperately need in the resort when you rush your packing.
-The best thing to do is to pack two days before the trip.
-Doing this, you will have and extra day before leaving to think about anything you might have forgotten to pack, to double-check your packing list, and can make a run to the local ski shop to get the gear you need at regular prices.
+This is a bad idea, as you are more likely to forget something when you rush your packing.
+We recommend packing two days before the trip.
+This will give you an extra day before leaving to think about anything you might have forgotten to pack, to double-check your packing list, and can make a run to the local ski shop to get the gear you need at regular prices.
 Keep in mind that it is useful to categorize your luggage into three sections.
 For example, warm clothing, ski equipment and the travel essentials you would bring along on any trip.

 If you live in an area like Vermont, Colorado, Minnesota, Montana or other states with local ski areas, you might not be packing for a long trip.
 Still, it is good to have a checklist, as sometimes the gear you assumed was in your ski or boot bag somehow made its way to a kids closet, hamper, or back seat of a car.

 Ski Trip Checklist

 To save you from the frustration of forgetting something at home, and the costly situation of having to buy marked-up gear on at the resort, we have created a list of items that you should take and pack on a ski trip, both for you as well as your children